 - 2 cups beef broth

-- 6 Tablespoons sweet rice flour or 2 Tablespoons corn starch
+- 6 Tablespoons sweet rice flour or 2 Tablespoons corn starch or arrowroot starch

 - 6 ounces mushrooms, diced or sliced